ht-diva/Literature_Review_for_Believe/README.md

 - **chr**
 _ **pos37** : This information must be present.
 If pos38 is available, perform a liftover.
 To do this, use bcftools liftover as it provides 100% coverage in both directions
 ```
-step1: convert the file into a vcf-file
+step1: Convert the file into a VCF file (The function needs to be adapted)
 write_vcf <- function(df, output_filename) {
   # Create a connection to write to a file
   vcf_file <- file(output_filename, "w")